pymedphys/pymedphys/data/collapsedcone/kernels/README.md

 The kernels have been stored in files called `scafxxx` where `xxx` stands for the photon energy in keV.
-This data is in two columns, it is presumed that the first column is the data itself and that the second column is the uncertainty.
+This data is in two columns, it is presumed that the first column is the data itself and that the second column is the percent uncertainty.

 The following categories of dose are tabulated: